Sanjak of Scutari

 The Sanjak of Scutari or Sanjak of Shkodra (Sanxhaku i Shkodrës; Скадарски санџак; İskenderiye Sancağı or İşkodra Sancağı) was one of the sanjaks of the Ottoman Empire.
 It was established after the Ottoman Empire acquired Shkodra after the siege of Shkodra in 1478–9.
 It was part of the Eyalet of Rumelia until 1867, when it became a part, together with the Sanjak of Skopje, of the newly established Scutari Vilayet.
 In 1912 and the beginning of 1913 it was occupied by members of the Balkan League during the First Balkan War.
 In 1914 the territory of Sanjak of Scutari became a part of the Principality of Albania, established on the basis of the peace contract signed during the London Conference in 1913.

 History

 Background and formation

-With short interruptions, the territory of northern Albania, including what would become the Sanjak of Scutari, belonged to the Serbian medieval states for many centuries.
+With short interruptions, the territory of northern Albania, including what would become the Sanjak of Scutari, remained under the rule of the Serbian feudal lords of the state of Duklja and Raška for centuries.

 After the fall of the Serbian Empire in the mid-14th century, local nobility came to prominence, such as the Balšić noble family.
 At the end of the 14th century the city came under the control of the Republic of Venice and after Ottoman Empire acquired Shkodra from Venice after the siege of Shkodra in 1478–9, it became the centre of Sanjak of Scutari.